How long should an alcoholic stay in rehab?

 It gives you some idea about the whole treatment plan and the amount of post-treatment care needed.

 This is the shortest amount of time in rehab, and it is very easy to stick to.
-Most insurance companies will reimburse you for this programme as it is delivered at a low rate.
+Most insurance companies will reimburse you for this program as it is delivered at a low rate.

 It can help in the following ways: